Puppy Training Camp

 Throughout the stay, absolutely no aversive training techniques will be used (NO shock or pinch collars.
 No hitting or yelling.
 No pain, no force, no fear).
 Force free training is all about rewarding good behavior, redirecting inappropriate behavior, and setting the dog up to succeed.
 Most of all, it’s about making training fun!
 If your dog loves training with you, she will become a well-mannered dog that you love to include in family activities.

 Training Camp is not a substitute for training your pup at home.
 Rather, it is a huge head start for your dog so that once we bring you into the training, he is already well on his way.
 One complimentary in-home lesson is included as a follow up to Training Camp so that you can continue to extend his skills as he goes through the developmental stages from puppy to adolescent to adult.

 The cost of Training Camp is $100/day, and the minimum for the first stay is 10 days.
 The 11th day is free if applicable.
 This is to ensure enough time for the basic skills to be introduced, practiced, and generalized.
 If the dog returns for Training Camp in the future, the minimum stay goes down to 5 days.
-Payment is due at the beginning of the stay in the form of check or cash.
+Payment is due at the beginning of the stay in the form of check, cash, Zelle, or Venmo.